 Murder trials were conducted before the judge who had travelled up from Dar and who was assisted by two lay 'assessor', sitting qua jurors.
-But with this important difference from our own system - after all the evidence was heard (and this was usually in short compass, involving as it did, the death of the accused's pig, the suspicion of witchcraft, the fixing of that suspicion upon an older neighbour, the viglorous use of the The assessors were inevitably representative of the populace - say one Muslim headman, and an animist woman - both elderly ...

-hoe, or mattock, the cry of 'Piga, piga' (Kiswahili for 'hit!' or 'strike!') as related by the eyewitness) - the assessors would 'sum up the evidence' for perhaps half an hour to the large crowd which had been attentively following proceedings.
+But with this important difference from our own system - after all the evidence was heard (and this was usually in short compass, involving as it did, the death of the accused's pig, the suspicion of witchcraft, the fixing of that suspicion upon an older neighbour, the vigorous use of the hoe, or mattock, the cry of 'Piga, piga' (Kiswahili for 'hit!' or 'strike!') as related by the eyewitness) the assessors would 'sum up the evidence' for perhaps half an hour to the large crowd which had been attentively following proceedings.

-The assessors were inevitably representative of the populace ~ say one Muslim headman, and an animist woman - both elderly, since at that time (and even now, in Africa) to have survived to be old in a hostile environment, is usually to be wise.
+The assessors were inevitably representative of the populace - say one Muslim headman, and an animist woman - both elderly, since at that time (and even now, in Africa) to have survived to be old in a hostile environment, is usually to be wise.
 (How unlike our own society, where to be young (except at the Sydney Bar) is to be everything - Mammon, and his insatiable desire to sell as many useless things as possible to younger people, seemed to be behind this - it was now, by way of contrast, almost impossible to sell Bullfry anything at all).